 - Angiotensin-converting enzyme (ACE) inhibitors.
 These drugs relax blood vessels to lower blood pressure, improve blood flow and decrease the strain on the heart.
-Examples include enalapril (Vasotec, Epaned), lisinopril (Zestril, Qbrelis, Prinivil) and captopril.
+Examples include enalapril (Vasotec, Epaned), lisinopril (Zestril, Qbrelis) and captopril.

-- Angiotensin II receptor blockers.
-These drugs, which include losartan (Cozaar), valsartan (Diovan) and candesartan (Atacand), have many of the same benefits as ACE inhibitors.
+- Angiotensin II receptor blockers (ARBs).
+These drugs have many of the same benefits as ACE inhibitors.
 They may be an option for people who can't tolerate ACE inhibitors.
+They include losartan (Cozaar), valsartan (Diovan) and candesartan (Atacand).

 - Beta blockers.
-These drugs slow your heart rate and reduce blood pressure.
-Beta blockers may reduce signs and symptoms of heart failure, improve heart function, and help you live longer.
+These medicines slow the heart rate and lower blood pressure.
+They reduce the symptoms of heart failure and help the heart work better.
+If you have heart failure, beta blockers may help you live longer.
 Examples include carvedilol (Coreg), metoprolol (Lopressor, Toprol-XL, Kapspargo Sprinkle) and bisoprolol.

 Diuretics.
-Often called water pills, diuretics make you urinate more frequently and keep fluid from collecting in your body.
-Diuretics, such as furosemide (Lasix), also decrease fluid in your lungs so you can breathe more easily.
+Often called water pills, these medicines make you urinate more frequently.
+This helps prevent fluid buildup in your body.
+Diuretics, such as furosemide (Lasix, Furoscix), also decrease fluid in the lungs, so it's easier to breathe.

-Aldosterone antagonists.
-These drugs include spironolactone (Aldactone, Carospir) and eplerenone (Inspra).
-These are potassium-sparing diuretics that have additional properties that may help people with severe systolic heart failure live longer.
+Potassium-sparing diuretics.
+Also called aldosterone antagonists, these drugs include spironolactone (Aldactone, Carospir) and eplerenone (Inspra).
+They may help people with severe heart failure with reduced ejection fraction (HFrEF) live longer.

 - Digoxin (Lanoxin).
-This drug, also called digitalis, increases the strength of your heart muscle contractions.
+This drug, also called digitalis, helps the heart squeeze better to pump blood.
 It also tends to slow the heartbeat.
-Digoxin reduces heart failure symptoms in systolic heart failure.
+Digoxin reduces heart failure symptoms in people with HFrEF.
 It may be more likely to be given to someone with a heart rhythm problem, such as atrial fibrillation.